 For General Fund assets depreciation has been determined to be a charge that does not impact on the overall funding for the Council and therefore is written back out of the Comprehensive Income and Expenditure Account, through the MIRS (as detailed in note 6 to the accounts).
-However, for the HRA, from 1st April 2012 it is a requirement that depreciation is made as a non-adjusting charge to the HRA for both dwellings and non-dwellings (i.e. garages, car ports and car spaces).
+However, for the HRA, from 1 April 2012 it is a requirement that depreciation is made as a non-adjusting charge to the HRA for both dwellings and non-dwellings (i.e. garages, car ports and car spaces).
 The Council has opted to apply the permitted transitional arrangement, which remains in place until 31 March 2017, to reduce the impact of dwellings depreciation to the equivalent of a pre-existing Major Repairs Reserve contribution.
-The approach to dwellings valuation and depreciation will need to be thoroughly reviewed as the Council achieves the Decent Homes Standard across its housing stock.